-The sequence where Darryl slips and falls over on the builder's supplies as he is leaving for work was unscripted, as actor Christopher McDonald genuinely lost his footing.
-Despite this he remained in character, yelling at the workmen as he got into the car and drove away.
-As he states on the DVD commentary, director Ridley Scott liked the result so much, he kept it in the film.
+The sequence where Darryl slips and falls over on the builder's supplies, as he is leaving for work, was unscripted, as Christopher McDonald genuinely lost his footing.
+Despite this, he remained in character, yelling at the workmen as he got into the car and drove away.
+As he states on the DVD commentary, Director Ridley Scott liked the result so much, he kept it in the film.

-For the more raunchy sex scenes between Brad Pitt and Geena Davis, director Ridley Scott had assumed that a body double would be needed for Geena.
-Shortly after he'd begun auditioning prospective doubles, Davis learned of Scott's intentions and insisted that no doubles were needed in those steamy scenes.
+For the more raunchy sex scenes between Brad Pitt and Geena Davis, Ridley Scott had assumed that a body double would be needed for Geena.
+Shortly after he'd begun auditioning prospective doubles, Davis learned of Scott's intentions, and insisted that no doubles were needed in those steamy scenes.

 According to the DVD commentary, Susan Sarandon explained that when Louise gets out of the car to throw up, egg whites were used for the vomit, and she added that they are also used for love scenes in movies.

 Catherine Keener was cast in the role of Investigator Hal Slocumb's wife.
 Her one and only scene was cut from the final film.
-This deleted scene can be found on the special edition DVD of the film released in 2003 from MGM Home Entertainment.
+This deleted scene can be found on the Special Edition DVD released in 2003.

-In the documentary The Celluloid Closet (1995) (based on the Vito Russo book of the same name), Susan Sarandon said that she added the kiss between Louise and Thelma at the end of the movie.
-Sarandon said that she told costar Geena Davis (but no one else) that she was going to kiss her.
+In the documentary, The Celluloid Closet (1995), Susan Sarandon said that she added the kiss between Louise and Thelma at the end of the movie.
+Sarandon said that she told co-star Geena Davis (but no one else) that she was going to kiss her.

-Ridley Scott filmed a longer ending (found on the Special Edition DVD) in which we see the car plunge into the canyon, with a melancholy B.B.
+Ridley Scott filmed a longer ending (found on the Special Edition DVD) in which the car is seen plunging into the canyon, with a melancholy B.B.
 King song playing in the background.
-Instead he opted for a more upbeat ending with the car frozen in ascent and Hans Zimmer's score playing.
+He opted for the more upbeat ending with the car frozen in descent and Hans Zimmer's score playing.